pfrazee/ssbmail/README.md

 When each log-entry is downloaded, the log's followers attempt to decrypt it with their private key.
 If successful, then the the follower knows the message was for them; otherwise, the message is ignored (and can be discarded).

-SSB log entries are simple JSON with a 'type' field, and can represent more than just mail.
-MX uses it for user-profiles, for instance, and to broadcast the social-graph relationships.

 #### Recipient authentication

 MX uses a [web of trust](https://en.wikipedia.org/wiki/Web_of_trust) to authenticate users.
 Users follow each other's SSB logs to form a "cryptographic social network."
-The follows are broadcasted publicly, for everyone to see.
+The follows are broadcasted publicly on user logs, for everyone to see.
 Confidence in identities is created by aggregating positive signals (follows, "verifications") and negative signals (flags) from the user's social graph.

 #### Explicit following